 One day I stripped the sealer off a very small 1-by-1-foot section so I could test some acid stain.
 In the past, if I needed to strip a small bit of acrylic sealer, I simply used xylol and a rag.
 That was my plan this time, too.

 I applied the xylol to some water-based acrylic sealer and, to my surprise, nothing happened.
 I applied more, and really let it puddle and sit for a while.
-I wiped off the still-wet xylol with a rag and the sealer remained unaffected.
+After wiping off the still-wet xylol with a rag and the sealer, the area remained unaffected.
 I applied more xylol and vigorously scrubbed the area with a stiff brush and a terry cloth.
 After about 10 to 15 minutes of constant work, I had only stripped an area about the size of a quarter dollar.
 I quickly concluded that if water-based sealer was tough enough to withstand that kind of abuse, it would do equally well in normal weather.

 New regulations, new carriers